TILseg/TILseg/README.md

 1. Install [Anaconda](https://www.anaconda.com/).
 2. Clone this repository
     - For example by running the command `git clone git@github.com:TILseg/TILseg.git`
-3. Creating and running virtual environment:
+3. Creating and running a virtual environment:
     - For Windows and Linux: *not yet configured*
     - For macOS:
         - From the TILseg directory run `conda env create -f environment_mac.yml`
         - The environment can then be activated using `conda activate tilseg_mac`
 4. Add TILseg to the PYTHONPATH environment variable
     - To update the environment variable run `export PYTHONPATH = "path/to/TILseg:$PYTHONPATH"` on the command line
-        - To update this environment variable more permanately this command can be added to the .bashrc file on linux, or the .profile file on MacOS
+        - To update this environment variable more permanently this command can be added to the .bashrc file on linux, or the .profile file on MacOS
-    - Alternatively, in a python file or at the REPL prior to importing tilseg, run `import sys`, then `sys.path.append("path/to/TILseg")`
+    - Alternatively, in a Python file or at the REPL before importing tilseg, run `import sys`, then `sys.path.append("path/to/TILseg")`

 ### 4. EXAMPLE: ###
 - - - -